hongtaoh/hongtaoh.github.io/content/en/blog/2020-10-05-how-to-make-a-pull-request.md

 ---
-title: "How to Make A Pull Request on GitHub"
+title: "How to Make a Pull Request on GitHub"
 date: 2020-10-05T16:56:56-04:00
 author: Hongtao Hao
 slug: github-pull-request